romi/romi-robots-docs/docs/Scanner/tutorials/hardware_scan.md

 `Scan` is the basic task for running an acquisition with the robot.

 A **default** configuration file for the plant imager can be found under `romiscanner/config/hardware.toml`.
-It regroups :
+It regroups specifications on:
-- specifications of the device setup (under the arguments linked to Scan.scanner)
+* the acquisition path (ScanPath)
-- parameters describing the acquisition path (ScanPath)
+* needed parameters for connection between hardware components (CNC, Gimbal and camera) and software (Scan.scanner)
-- description of the object (in Scan.metadata.object)
+* object metadata (in Scan.metadata.object)
-- description of the hardware (in Scan.metadata.hardware)
+* hardware metadata (in Scan.metadata.hardware)

 ```toml
 [ScanPath] # Example, circular scan with 60 points:
 class_name = "Circle"